gitter-badger/MateBot/README.md

 # MateBot
-A bot for Discord and Twitch (twitch coming soon
+A bot for Discord and Twitch (Twitch coming soon)

+Uses the JDA library and the library to use for Twitch is still being decided.